TheRealCodeCube/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Welcome!

-This module, TeamCode, is where GearHeads will write/paste the code for Team 5197's Robot Controller app.
+TeamCode is the module where GearHeads will write/paste the code for Team 5197's Robot Controller app.
 The process for adding OpModes is straightforward.

 ## Creating your own OpModes